Turkey national under-20 football team

-The Turkey national under-20 football team is the national under-20 football team of Turkey and is controlled by the Turkish Football Federation.
+The Turkey national under-20 football team (Turkey national under-19 football team) is the national under-20 football team of Turkey and is controlled by the Turkish Football Federation.
 The team competes in the FIFA U-20 World Cup, which is held every two years.
 To qualify for this tournament (which is held in odd years), the team must finish in the top six of the UEFA European Under-19 Football Championship from the previous year (unless acting as host).